 Vigo County Industrial Parks encompass 2,435 acres with all utilities on site and ready to go.
 Both VCIPs are owned by a single entity, Vigo County Redevelopment Commission.

-The VCIP I (Vigo County Industrial Park I) is 1,500-acre site featuring all underground power service and a substation for reliability.
+The VCIP I (Vigo County Industrial Park I) is 1,500-acre s and featuring all underground power service and a substation for reliability.
 Natural gas, sanitary sewer, potable water and fiber optic services are in place.

 VCIP II (Vigo County Industrial Park II) is immediately north of the VCIP I and is comprised of 935 acres.
 The VCIP II was acquired from the Pfizer Corporation.
 It too is a fully served site with regard to utilities, and has its own substation.

 Rail serves both VCIP I and VCIP II via CSX Rail Transportation.
-Both parks are located six miles south of Interstate Highway 70. on U.S. Highway 41.
+The VCIPs are located approximately six miles south of Interstate Highway 70. on U.S. Highway 41.
 Indiana 641 Bypass is less than two-miles south of the parks.